 Cornell Cooperative Extension Schoharie, in partnership with Cobleskill-Richmondville Central School and Schoharie Central School, provides afterschool programs that serve students in grades K-6.
 The program serves students at Schoharie Central (grades K-6), Ryder & Radez Elementary (K-6).
 The programs are funded through parent fees.

 The goals of the afterschool program are to enhance a child’s desire to learn, to provide experiences for all aspects of the child’s development, and to provide an environment that is relaxed and enjoyable.
 The program offers a broad range of interesting, age-appropriate activities that integrate what happens in the school day with less formal learning activities.
 The afterschool program includes 4-H projects, indoor/outdoor recreation, arts, crafts, games, homework helper, and a nutritious snack.
-In addition, cultural exposure, computer literacy, conflict resolution, and service learning are a part of the education plan to provide character education enrichment and instill life-long skills.
+In addition, cultural exposure, conflict resolution, and service learning are a part of the education plan to provide character education enrichment and instill life-long skills.
 4-H Youth Development Programs use experiential, research-based educational opportunities to help youth develop independence, a sense of belonging, generosity, and mastery.

 Thank you for your interest in the 4-H Afterschool Program.
 Please find below the program handbook and enrollment packet.
 Questions may be directed to Susan Salisbury at email@example.com, 518-234-4303 x122.

 Are you interested in becoming a 4-H Afterschool Program Activity Leader?
 Download the application below and return to Susan Salisbury.

 Last updated August 31, 2021